+Due to technological issues, many individuals did not actually use the tool, so our intent to treat measure may capture a lower bound on the actual treatment effect.
+Additional work may be needed to learn whether more technologically accessible visual tools have better results.
 More research is needed to develop interactive visual tools that are easy to access.
 On the other hand, with increasing technological innovation, there will be a greater range of interactive visual tools that can be designed to help educate people on important life skills.
 We would like to note that our methods are effective even though they are of short duration and are delivered via the Internet.
 Thus, these programs can easily be scalable to reach a large number of users.
-Since take-up is a major problem with existing educational programs, future work should also investigate whether the same selection bias is present in the take-up of online programs.
-In addition, future work should consider further exploring the link between knowledge, confidence, self-efficacy, and actionable behavior in practice.
+Since take-up is a major problem with existing educational programs, future work should also investigate whether the same selection bias is present in the take-up of online programs, and whether the ability to share content with friends and family online may amplify the positive effects of such programs.
+Future work should consider further exploring the link between knowledge, confidence, self-efficacy, and actionable behavior in practice.
+Future work could also investigate the impact of different educational tools on individuals with different learning styles.
+Finally, how long the effect persists and whether the increased confidence and self-efficacy observed around decisions regarding risk could transfer to increased confidence in other areas of financial decision-making, remain important open questions.